Motel-California-Dev/Kalooh/html-css-onboarding.md

 It is by no means exhaustive (or even necessarily a in-depth explanation of anything), but it's mostly meant to at least introduce some of the terms and briefly describe their importance.
 Most everything in this little guide...thing merits a deeper dive with a Google search or two.

-If you had to focus on ANYTHING in this document, I would focus the most on:
+If you had to focus on ANYTHING mentiond in this document, I would focus the most on:
 - DOM/DOM Manipulation
 - CSS Flexbox/Grid
 - CSS naming/BEM